 - The Great Salt Lake and Bonneville Salt Flats, Utah – Get some perspective, float, and think about the bike made famous on American Pickers.

-- The Loneliest Road in America, Nevada – Jump on U.S. 50 for a unique experience, or run down it like Forrest Gump did!
+- The Loneliest Road in America, Nevada – Jump on U.S. 50 for a unique experience, or run down it as Forrest Gump did!

 - Seedling Miles, throughout the highway – These miles were the first paved sections of the highway demonstrating what driving the route would be like upon coast-to-coast completion.
 They included paved roads, green grass, and many trees.
 (Hence, seedlings!)
 Like a scene from a movie, they perfectly painted the American road trip fantasy.